signalwire/signalwire-ruby/README.md

 This gem provides a client for the Signalwire LAML and REST services.

-It allows you to create calls, send messages, and generate LAML responses.
+It supports all of the features in the SignalWire REST API, and generation of LAML responses.

 [![Gem Version](https://badge.fury.io/rb/signalwire.svg)](https://badge.fury.io/rb/signalwire)